tarwn/lessthandot-hugo/blogs/content/posts/2012-03-19-where-are-the-data-sources.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DSV8.png?mtime=1332166288"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DSV8.png?mtime=1332166288" width="209" height="235" /></a>
 </div>

-But more important when you look at the Connection Managers pane in the package itself you'll see that there is a “(project)ConnectionManagerName” added to the package:
+But more important when you look at the Connection Managers pane in the package itself you'll see that there is a "(project)ConnectionManagerName" added to the package:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DSV9.png?mtime=1332166495"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DSV9.png?mtime=1332166495" width="241" height="58" /></a>